Components

 reusable components pays off in larger apps.
 A good rule of thumb is that if a

-part of your UI is used several times (Button
+part of your UI is used several times (Button, Panel, Avatar), or is

 good candidate to be a reusable component.